Arabinet/Introduction-to-Bioinformatics/RNA-seq analysis basic.md

 In this tutorial, we will learn how to conduct a basic RNA-seq data analysis.
 We will first setup a virtual machine with Centos 6.5 using the cloud service provided by USTC.
-Then we will follow a protocol provided by [Pertea et al (2016)](http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html) <a href="http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html" target="_blank">Pertea et al (2016)</a>, which appeared at **_Nature Protocol_**:
+Then we will follow a protocol provided by <a href="http://www.nature.com/nprot/journal/v11/n9/full/nprot.2016.095.html" target="_blank">Pertea et al (2016)</a>, which appeared at **_Nature Protocol_**:

 ##1.
 Setup a virtual machine